husainbismil/ncnews-api/README.md

 ### What is NC News Server

 **NCNews-Server** (NC News API Server) is a back-end server application that is designed to serve API requests, which are responsible for displaying requested content and allowing controlled user manipulation of data via its React.js based **NCNews-WebApp** front-end.

-**The NCNews API Server is live here** (please note, this is not the front end): https://ncnews-server.onrender.com/

 Please note, as the application is currently being hosted on a free service, it may take a while to load for the first time.